Rep Sheet Roundup: WME Signs Trio of Hit Rock Bands From CAA

 After becoming Oscar’s youngest nominee ever, the actress starred in Sony’s Annie remake, for which she received a Golden Globe nomination.
 Her other credits include 12 Years a Slave, The Prophet, Fathers and Daughters and Trolls.
 This fall she released the children’s books A Night Out With Mama and Shai & Emmie Star in Break an Egg!, with follow-ups Shai & Emmie Star in Dancy Pants! and Shai & Emmie Star in to the Rescue! now available for preorder.
 Wallis continues to be represented by agent Andrea Nelson Meigs at ICM Partners.

 Conquering another continent

-Actor Matthew Knowles has signed with the U.K.’s Independent Talent Group.
+Actor Matt William Knowles has signed with the U.K.’s Independent Talent Group.
 The first American to graduate from the Beijing Film Academy, the former Clemson football player is now enrolled in the Royal Academy of Dramatic Art’s MA program.
 Knowles, who is fluent in Mandarin, has appeared in multiple Chinese dramas and variety shows and next will be seen as one of the stars of Asura, a $100 million fantasy epic slated to be released in China next year.
 He continues to be represented by 3 Arts.